neynt/notes/2017-09/music140.md

   - In the beginning, didn't want any hip hop records
   - Boycott threat, so they brought in Michael Jackson

-- Aerosmith / Run DMC
-  - TODO

 - Song: [Walk This Way]
-  - [1985 song] by [Run DMC / Aerosmith]
+  - [1986 song] by [Run DMC / Aerosmith]
+  - Based on rock band's [1977] hit of the same title
   - First rap not excluded from MTV

 - And thus hip hop brings the world revolution.

 - This course was ultimately about... you.
 - Everything in the world is the way it is... for a reason.
-- And with just a bit of research, you can find out why.
+- And with just a bit of research, you can find out these reasons.
 - If something is wrong with the world, you can change it.
 - Do better to the world than my generation did.
-- Thus Paraphased from Simon Wood.
+- Thus Roughly Paraphased from Simon Wood.